U.S. jobs, inflation data support tapering of Fed bond buying

 "It looks like the weakness in employment last month was a fluke and the breadth of gains in CPI suggest that there will be less push back against tapering because of low inflation," said Ryan Sweet, a senior economist at Moody's Analytics in West Chester Pennsylvania.
 "A September taper is still on the table."

-The U.S. central bank has said it plans to start trimming the $85 billion in bonds it is purchasing each month to keep borrowing costs low later this year.
+The U.S. central bank has said it plans to start trimming the $85 billion (£54.5 billion) in bonds it is purchasing each month to keep borrowing costs low later this year.

-The yield on the benchmark 10-year U.S. Treasury note jumped to a two-year high on the data.
-Stocks on Wall Street suffered their biggest fall since June, also hurt by weak quarterly U.S. sales from retail giant Wal-Mart Stores.
+Shares on Wall Street fell and yields on U.S. Treasuries jumped to a two-year high on the data.
 The dollar briefly climbed to a near two-week peak against the euro.

-The four-week moving average of new claims, which irons out week-to-week volatility, fell to its lowest level since November 2007, offering hope of an improvement in labour market conditions after hiring slowed a bit in July.
+The four-week moving average for new claims, which irons out week-to-week volatility, fell to its lowest level since November 2007, offering hope of an improvement in labor market conditions after hiring slowed a bit in July.

 Carl Riccadonna, a senior economist at Deutsche Bank Securities in New York, said new claims and the four-week average at pre-recession levels were consistent with a pick-up in the pace of hiring, if not in August, then some time in the next couple of months.